shimondoodkin/node-inflow/README.md

 ## anatomy of a standart function
     function part(argument1,...)
     {
-     this.next(return_value); // a function to call to as a callback, return value only useful in paralel this.shared // a shared object between all the calls in a flow this.shared.libs //  dependency injection (a shared object that holds all the libraries)
+     this.next(return_value); // a function to call to as a callback, the return value only useful in paralel this.shared // a shared object between all the calls in a flow this.shared.libs //  dependency injection (a shared object that holds all the libraries)